Study sets, textbooks, questions

 The duty to not harm others.
 This includes acts committed or omitted.
 One example would be if a doctor forgot to give a patient the correct care.

-That they are self-evident or obvious.
+That they are self-evident.
 He called them prima facie duties.

 What did WD Ross believe about certain basic moral principles?

 They may not be self-evident to those who are intellectually immature or those who haven't thought about it enough.

 From Thomas Aquinas, and is used to describe situations where harm is induced to cause good.
 It is controversial, especially among utilitarians.

 We should help others in danger

 If there is little risk and even if it is not in our self-interest.

 He wrote The Moral Limits of the Criminal Law, which used 4 principles to determine legitimacy of government intervention in individual freedom.

 1. The Harm Principle (originally from John Stuart Mill)

 Having a person or the government do what they think is best for you, even if it goes against your wishes.
 Feinberg rejected this hard, where competent adults would have their liberty restricted to prevent them from harming themselves.